-Magnetic resonance imaging (MRI) has been studied for breast cancer screening in women deemed to be at high risk either by personal history, family history or because they were known carriers of either a BRCA1 or BRCA2 mutation.
-These women have a lifetime risk greater than 20%, rather than the 10% to 20% lifetime risk for most women with high breast density.
+Magnetic resonance imaging (MRI) has been studied for breast cancer screening in women deemed to be at high risk either by personal history, family history or because they were known carriers of either a BRCA1 or BRCA2 mutation.58-65,157-168 These women have a lifetime risk greater than 20%, rather than the 10% to 20% lifetime risk for most women with high breast density.
 No studies have demonstrated that MRI reduces the risk of death from breast cancer: there are no studies comparing women screened with MRI to other women screened with mammography alone and none of the studies of the test characteristics of MRI are of sufficient duration or size to evaluate patient-oriented outcomes such as the breast cancer recurrence or death from breast cancer.
 Table 6 on the following page summarizes the 11 larger prospective screening studies (n = 5652) that compare the use of MRI in high-risk woman to mammography with or without ultrasound.
+Women in these studies were primarily BRCA1 or BRCA2 mutation carriers or their first degree relatives.
 None of the studies followed women for more than one or two years.
 In addition, the majority of these studies compared MRI to film mammography only since digital mammography was not widely disseminated until after publication of the DMIST trial in 2005.